tstockwell/TermSatNet/README.md

 It is shown that C is complete, by demonstrating an equivalence to classic propositional calculus.

 ## [System X](https://github.com/tstockwell/TermSatNet/wiki/system-x)
-System X (for eXchange) is an extended version of System C in .
+System X (for eXchange) is an extended version of System C with even shorter proofs.

 X represents expressions as saturated [e-graphs](https://en.wikipedia.org/wiki/E-graph).
 X uses [equality saturation](https://en.wikipedia.org/wiki/E-graph#Equality_saturation) to build a saturated e-graph from a *root expression*.